psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    Dipole array [e a0] for the averaged coupled-pair functional level of theory, (3,).

-.. psivar:: ACPF DIPOLE X
-   ACPF DIPOLE Y
-   ACPF DIPOLE Z

-   The three components of the dipole [Debye] for the averaged coupled-pair functional level of theory.
-   Deprecated in favor of :psivar:`ACPF DIPOLE`.

 .. psivar:: ACPF QUADRUPOLE

    Redundant quadrupole array [e a0^2] for the averaged coupled-pair functional level of theory, (3, 3).

-.. psivar:: ACPF QUADRUPOLE XX
-   ACPF QUADRUPOLE XY
-   ACPF QUADRUPOLE XZ
-   ACPF QUADRUPOLE YY
-   ACPF QUADRUPOLE YZ
-   ACPF QUADRUPOLE ZZ

-   The six components of the quadrupole [Debye Ang] for the averaged coupled-pair functional level of theory.
-   Deprecated in favor of :psivar:`ACPF QUADRUPOLE`.

 .. psivar:: ACPF TOTAL ENERGY
    ACPF CORRELATION ENERGY